stolendata/rpc-ace/README.md

 RPC Ace (RPC AnyCoin Explorer)
 ==============================

-Copyright (c) 2014 - 2015 Robin Leffmann
+Copyright (c) 2014 - 2017 Robin Leffmann

 RPC Ace is a simple alternative block explorer written in PHP.
 It interacts with block chains entirely via RPC, either against a locally running wallet/daemon or remotely over the Internet, and offers optional database storage for quickly accessing previously processed blocks and transactions.

 The lightweight nature of RPC Ace comes with a few drawbacks - most notably, the explorer cannot keep track of addresses or total coins generated, and as it uses RPC calls to parse blocks a transaction-heavy block chain (such as Bitcoin) can incur heavy CPU usage and/or long page generation times the first time a set of blocks is parsed.
-RPC Ace's primary use is quick access to oversight of a block chain; for in-depth needs it's recommended to run a tallying explorer such as Abe.
+RPC Ace's primary use is quick access to oversight of a block chain; for in-depth needs it's recommended to run a tallying explorer such as Abe or Iquidus.

 RPC Ace should work with any block chain regardless of what proof-of-work algorithm is used, and has been tested to work with Bitcoin, Litecoin, Dogecoin, Solcoin and a few other block chains, but as it's still at an early stage it may contain bugs.
 Version 0.6.5 introduced PoS support, which has been tested against a number of popular PoS block chains.